markwragg/PowerShell-CurrencyConverter/README.md

 ```

 > [!TIP]
-> See here for a list of supported currencies: https://www.exchangerate-api.com/docs/supported-currencies
+> See here for a list of supported currencies: https://www.exchangerate-api.com/docs/supported-currencies.
+Alternatively you can use the `Get-Currency` cmdlet.

 The value can alternatively be provided via the pipeline: